KBEQ-FM

-KBEQ-FM (104.3 MHz "Q-104") is a commercial radio station in Kansas City, Missouri, serving the Kansas City radio market.
-It is owned by Steel City Media and airs a country radio format.
+KBEQ-FM (104.3 FM, "Q104") is a commercial radio station in Kansas City, Missouri, serving the Kansas City metropolitan area market.
+It is owned by Steel City Media and airs a country music format.
 The station's studios and offices are located on Mill Street at Westport Center in Midtown Kansas City.

 The transmitter site is on the East Side of Kansas City, off Stark Avenue and 23rd Street South.
 KBEQ has an effective radiated power (ERP) of 99,000 watts (100,000 with beam tilt).